wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory10.png" width="100%"></p>

-This is a little convoluted.
-Let's derive the interior condition formula ourselves.
+For example, let's derive the interior condition formula ourselves.
 For the two flange areas highlighted in blue, we only count the $A d^2$ term.
 The area is equal to $b_2d$, and the distance between the centroid of this area and the centroid of the overall section is equal to $(b_1/2)$:

 $$Ad^2 = (b_2 d) (b_1/2)^2$$

 For the two web areas highlighted in green, we will add up both the the  $I_x$ and $I_y$ term.
-Since the centroid of green rectangle coincide with the centroid of the shear perimeter, we do not need to consider the $A d^2$ term (because d is 0).
+Since the centroid of green rectangle coincide with the centroid of the shear perimeter, we do not need to consider the $A d^2$ term here (because d is 0).
 Recall that moment of inertia for a rectangular area is equal to $I = bh^3/12$.
 Therefore:

 $$I_x = \frac{d b_1^3}{12}$$